-About freedom of information (FOI) requests
+Make a freedom of information (FOI) request

 The Freedom of Information Act 2000 gives the public 'a general right of access' to information held by all public authorities (including district councils, county councils, central government and organisations such as the BBC), subject to certain exemptions.

 We are also required to produce a publication scheme, which specifies the types of information we publish or intend to publish, how it will be published, whether we will charge for the information, or whether we will provide it free of charge.
-For more about Freedom of Information view a copy of the act or download our Freedom of information policy and our Freedom of information guidelines.

 - Animal establishments, sanctuaries and dangerous animals